 I played once in a village festival close to where I live in the south-west of France…that is a mistake I will not be making again.

-9 / You started producing as Ruby My Dear more or less when streaming became popular.
-What's your opinion on these kind of services?
-Do you think it's a positive development that favours both the artist and listeners?
+You started producing as Ruby My Dear more or less when streaming became popular.
+What's your opinion on these kinds of services?
+Do you think it's a positive development that favors both the artist and listeners?
 Considering that breakcore is an authentic underground scene, do you see it more as a source of income or more as a way of getting attention and presence/visibility on the internet?

 Stay in the loop